-Quarantine stations will strive to make sure that importers have a thorough understanding of the food hygiene regulations such as compliance with statutory import procedures, inspection systems, the standards and submission of sanitary certificates required to be attached to imported foods as well as their responsibilities.
+Quarantine stations make sure that importers have a thorough understanding of the food hygiene regulations such as import procedures, inspection systems, the standards and requirements to attach health certificates as well as their responsibilities.

-Meanwhile, from the standpoint of the promotion of voluntary hygiene controls by importers, quarantine stations will provide importers in a timely manner with information on imported foods violating the Act and hygiene problems, newly established standards, and food hygiene regulations at the stage of exporting countries, and will provide guidance to importers through seminars or at the time of submitting import notification that may lead them to voluntarily secure the safety of imported foods.
+From the standpoint of the promotion of voluntary safety management by importers, quarantine stations provide importers in a timely manner with information on imported foods violating the Act and hygiene problems, newly established standards, and food hygiene regulations of exporting countries.
+Guidance to importers are provided through seminars or at the time of submitting import notification so that importers themselves ensure the safety of imported foods.

-Basic guidance items for importers are listed in Schedule 2.
-Additional guidance may be given to importers depending on exporting countries comes from and the types of foods.
-As for processed foods, in accordance with the Appendix "Guidelines on Voluntary Hygiene Control of Import Processed Foods" (hereinafter referred to as the "Processed Food Guidelines") attached to the "Notification concerning the Guidelines on Voluntary Hygiene Control of Import Processed Foods", Notice ShokuAn No. 0605001, dated June 5, 2008, issued by the Director General of the Department of Food Safety, Pharmaceutical and Food Safety Bureau, MHLW, importers will be instructed to conduct necessary confirmation at the stage of the production in exporting countries by taking into consideration the status of the development and implementation of food hygiene regulations in exporting countries and the level of hygiene controls implemented by the manufacturers.
+Basic guidance for importers are listed in Schedule 2.
+Additional guidance may be given to importers depending on exporting countries and the types of foods.
+As for processed foods, in accordance with the Appendix "Guidelines on Voluntary Hygiene Control of Import Processed Foods" (hereinafter referred to as the "Processed Food Guidelines") attached to the "Notification concerning the Guidelines on Voluntary Hygiene Control of Import Processed Foods", Notice ShokuAn No. 0605001, dated June 5, 2008, issued by the Director General of the Department of Food Safety, Pharmaceutical and Food Safety Bureau, MHLW, importers are instructed to conduct necessary confirmation at the production stage in exporting countries by taking into consideration the status of the development and implementation of food hygiene regulations in exporting countries and the level of hygiene controls implemented by the manufacturers.

-Furthermore, quarantine stations will urge importers to make sure to confirm that imported foods have not been illegally produced in exporting countries and also to confirm, by using the checklist based on the Processed Food Guidelines, the conformance to the Act of raw materials, additives, manufacturing processes, testing data and all other aspects.
-In the case of foods sold as "supplements", guidance will be provided to ensure the safety of food by checking the usage as foods or eating habits in exporting countries.
-In the case of foods containing ingredients or substances that the MHLW has been calling for attention in response to the reported cases of health damage in Japan and other countries, guidance will be provided to implement appropriate management.
-In the case of foods containing specific ingredients or substances designated by the Minister of Health, Labour and Welfare, guidance will be provided to thoroughly confirm that the manufacturing method complies with the Act.
+Furthermore, quarantine stations urge importers to make sure that imported foods have not been illegally produced in exporting countries, and the raw materials, additives, manufacturing processes, testing data of the foods confirm to the Act by using the checklist based on the Processed Food Guidelines.

+Regarding foods sold as "health foods", guidance are provided to importers so that they ensure the safety of food by checking whether the materials are eligible as foods and if there are usage as foods or enough eating habits in exporting countries, etc. In the case of foods containing ingredients or substances that the MHLW has been calling for attention in response to the reported cases of health hazards in Japan and other countries, guidance is provided to implement appropriate management.
+In the case of foods containing specific ingredients or substances designated by the Minister of Health, Labour and Welfare, guidance is provided to thoroughly confirm that the manufacturing method complies with the Act.

-Regarding the Positive List System for Food Appliances and Containers and Packaging4, instruct importers continue to disseminate the system and thoroughly confirm compliance with the Act.
+Regarding the Positive List System for Food Appliances and Containers and Packaging^{4}, the new system is continued to be announced to importers and importers are instructed to ensure compliance with the Act.